apurba-das/Diabetes-Prediction/README.md

 # Diabletes-Prediction

-The submission for this project is three files:
+The submission for this project contains three files:

 A. The report in PDF format